status-im/nim-toml-serialization/README.md

 ## Credits

-A portion of toml decoder was taken from PMunch's [`parsetoml`](https://github.com/NimParsers/parsetoml)
+A portion of the toml decoder was taken from PMunch's [`parsetoml`](https://github.com/NimParsers/parsetoml)